Category Archives: Royalty and World War I

 Franz Ferdinand had two younger half-siblings via his father’s third marriage to Infanta Maria Theresa of Portugal:

 Franz Ferdinand’s life changed when his cousin Crown Prince Rudolf died by suicide in 1889 at his hunting lodge Mayerling.
-Crown Prince Rudolf, the only son of Emperor Franz Joseph, had no sons, so the succession would pass to Emperor Franz Joseph’s brother Archduke Karl Ludwig and his eldest son Archduke Franz Ferdinand.
+Crown Prince Rudolf, the only son of Emperor Franz Joseph, had no sons so that the succession would pass to Emperor Franz Joseph’s brother Archduke Karl Ludwig and his eldest son Archduke Franz Ferdinand.
 There have been suggestions that Karl Ludwig renounced his succession rights in favor of his son Franz Ferdinand.
 However, an act of renunciation was never formally signed and Karl Ludwig was never officially designated heir to the throne.
 He was only three years younger than Franz Joseph and not a realistic choice.
 When Karl Ludwig died in 1896, Franz Ferdinand became the heir to his uncle’s throne.

 In 1894, Franz Ferdinand fell in love with Countess Sophie Chotek von Chotkow und Wognin, the daughter of Count Bohuslaw Chotek von Chotkow und Wognin and Countess Wilhelmine Kinsky von Wchinitz und Tettau.
 Because Sophie was not a member of a reigning or formerly reigning family, she could not marry a member of the Imperial Family.
 Franz Ferdinand refused to give Sophie up and he was helped in his efforts to marry her by Archduchess Maria Theresa (born Infanta Maria Theresa of Portugal), Emperor Franz Joseph’s sister-in-law and Franz Ferdinand’s stepmother.

 The emperor finally agreed to the marriage, but there were some catches.
 Franz Ferdinand would keep his place in the succession, but Sophie could never be empress and their children would never have succession rights.
-Prior to the marriage, Franz Ferdinand had to sign an agreement in front of the whole court declaring that Sophie would be his morganatic wife, would never bear the titles of empress, queen, or archduchess, and acknowledged that their descendants would not be in the line of succession.
+Before the marriage, Franz Ferdinand had to sign an agreement in front of the whole court declaring that Sophie would be his morganatic wife, would never bear the titles of empress, queen, or archduchess, and acknowledged that their descendants would not be in the line of succession.

 Sophie and Franz Ferdinand were married on July 1, 1900, at Reichstadt (now Zákupy in the Czech Republic).
 The only members of the Imperial Family to attend the wedding were Franz Ferdinand’s stepmother Archduchess Maria Theresa and her two daughters Archduchess Maria Annunciata and Archduchess Elisabeth Amalie.
 Upon marriage, Sophie was given the style and title Her Serene Highness Princess of Hohenberg and in 1909, she was given the higher style and title Her Highness Duchess of Hohenberg.
-Sophie never had the precedence of her husband and at functions, she was forced to stand or sit far away from her husband.
+Sophie never had the precedence of her husband, and at functions, she was forced to stand or sit far away from her husband.

 Franz Ferdinand and Sophie had three children, two sons and a daughter.